chartbeat-labs/parselmouth/README.md

 interface that abstracts away the frustrating implementation details of an external API.

+For background on how this project began, click [here](http://engineering.chartbeat.com/2015/11/11/parselmouth/)

 ## How do I get started?
 #### Installing the library